-Roasting your own peppers taste so much better than the store bought peppers in a jar, and it really isn’t very difficult at all.
+Home roasted peppers taste so much better than the store bought peppers in a jar and it really isn’t very difficult at all.
 I am including a link here for a video that demonstrates the technique for roasting red bell peppers.

-Heat your broiler (or BBQ grill) to get it warmed up.
-Rinse the pepper and place it directly on the oven rack right underneath the flame.
-The flame will cause the pepper to bubble and turn black.
+Heat a broiler (or BBQ grill) to high.
+Rinse the peppers (I usually roast 6 at one time) and place them directly on the oven rack right underneath the flame or on the grill rack.
+The flame will cause the peppers to bubble and turn black.
 We want this to happen.
 Once the top side of the pepper turns black, rotate it.
-Repeat this process until the whole pepper has been roasted.
-I usually do four peppers at one time.
+Repeat this process until the whole pepper has blackened.

-Now, take out the pepper and place it in a bowl and cover it tightly with plastic wrap.
-The pepper will continue to cook in its container.
+Place the peppers in a bowl and cover it tightly with plastic wrap.
+The peppers will continue to cook in its container.
 This also loosens the skin.
 After about 15 minutes, remove the peppers from the bowl and let them cool down a little bit.
-Save any liquid that collects in the bottom of the bowl if you are going to make marinated peppers for an appetizer or to add to sandwiches.
-To cut your pepper, insert the knife on top and cut around the stem.
-Slice it in half, and remove the seeds.
-With a knife, gently scrape off the skin.
+Save any liquid that collects in the bottom of the bowl if you are going to make marinated peppers.
+To cut the pepper, insert the knife on top and cut around the stem.
+Slice it in half and remove the seeds.
+With the knife, gently scrape off the skin.
 You can slice the pepper into strips as thick as you want them.